accumu/libhttpcacheopen/README.md

 Once upon a time built and used on AIX, Solaris and Linux.

-Recently only built and used on Ubuntu Linux 64bit flavours, at the time of this writing Ubuntu 14.04 LTS and older.
+Recently only built and used on Ubuntu Linux 64bit flavours.

 `make`